anuviswan/RestHelper/README.md

 # RestHelper
-This library would be focused on provide a wrapper around HTTP Client, particularly for Xamarin PCL.
+This library would be focused on providing a wrapper around HTTP Client, particularly for Xamarin PCL.